ritsu/ipset-fail2ban/README.md

 If you use additional actions, create those files accordingly.

 ## Using ipset-fail2ban with public blacklists
-Besides creating a blacklist from IP addresses that have been blocked by fail2ban, you can also create a blacklist from publicy available blacklists to preemptively black bad IPs.
-[Trick77's ipset-blacklist](https://github.com/trick77/ipset-blacklist) is an easy way to add publicly available blacklists to your local ipset blacklist.
+Besides creating a blacklist from IP addresses from fail2ban, you can also create a blacklist from publicly available blacklists to preemptively block bad IPs.
+[Trick77's ipset-blacklist](https://github.com/trick77/ipset-blacklist) is an easy way to add public open source blacklists to your local ipset blacklist.

 Both scripts can run separately on the same machine to generate two separate blacklists, which can be useful for keeping track of separate stats.
 Or, you can combine them into one blacklist by having **ipset-fail2ban** write to a local blacklist file instead of an ipset blacklist, and importing that into the **ipset-blacklist** script.
 To do that, first modify `ipset-fail2ban.conf`:
 ```